MurphyPone/murphypone.github.io/src/content/voyager.md

 The Hamming and Hadamard Codes help to highlight the flexibility and main take aways of the Channel Coding Theorem as outlined by Wiley:
 - As long as $R < C$, arbitrarily reliable transmission is possible
 - Code lengths may have to be long to achieve desired reliability.
 The closer $R$ is to $C$, the larger we would expect $n$ to need to be in order to obtain some specified degree of performance
-- The theorem is general, based on ensembles of ranom codes, and offers little insight into what _the best code_ should be.
+- The theorem is general, based on ensembles of random codes, and offers little insight into what _the best code_ should be.
 We don't know how to design the, just that they exist
 - Random codes have a higher probability of being good, so we can reliably just pick one at random

 > What then, is the problem?
 Why the need for decades of research into the field if random selection of a code might be our best bet?

 The answer lies in the complexity of representing and decoding a "good" code.
-To represent a random code of length $n$, there must be sufficent memory to store _all_ associated codewords, which requires $n2^{Rn}$ bits.
-To decode a recived word $y$, Maximum Likelihood Estimation decoding for a random signal requires that a received vector must be compared with all $2^{Rn}$ possible codewords.
+To represent a random code of length $n$, there must be sufficient memory to store _all_ associated codewords, which requires $n2^{Rn}$ bits.
+To decode a received word $y$, Maximum Likelihood Estimation decoding for a random signal requires that a received vector must be compared with all $2^{Rn}$ possible codewords.
 For a middling rate of $R=1/2$, with block length $n = 1,000$ (still relatively modest), $2^{500}$ comparisons must be made for each received signal vector...
-This is prohibitively expensive, beyond practical feasibility for even massiviley parallelized computing systems, let alone our 70kb, Fortran-backed integrated circuit.
+This is prohibitively expensive, beyond practical feasibility for even massively parallelized computing systems, let alone our 70kb, Fortran-backed integrated circuit.

 # Conclusion

-Today Voyager 2 is 12 billion miles away, and travelling over 840,000 miles further each day.
+Today Voyager 2 is 12 billion miles away, and traveling over 840,000 miles further each day.
 We're still actively transmitting and receiving data (intact) from both of the Voyager spacecrafts.

 It's somewhat difficult to appreciate the absurd amounts of genius which made make that feat possible.
 I find the difference in the orders of magnitude between the 30,000-odd words worth of computing power available to the space craft and the _billions of miles_ of distance separating the scientists from their experiment which they expertly designed _to outlive_ them to be mind boggling.